Who are you and why should I care?

 You can then use other keyword tools to find relevant keywords to your niche.

-Along with a keyword list, I get average monthly searches, competitive keywords, and suggested bids.
+Along with a keyword list, I get average monthly searches, cost per click, paid difficulty, and search difficulty.

 Find your niche, identify your niche’s keywords, and use them everywhere.